-Do you aspire to learn how to draw rain and put a raining effect into your drawings?
-Nothing beats a rainy day mood than to add some dramatic skyline showers.
+Do you aspire to learn how to draw rain and put a rain effect into your drawings?
+Nothing beats a rainy day mood than adding some dramatic skyline showers.
 But before you get started, some helpful tricks can make your landscapes look even better.

 HOW TO DRAW RAIN

 Many people make the same mistake when they learn how to draw realistic rain and raindrops, but I’ll address that in a little bit.
 The truth is that rain does not fall down directly.
 It travels through the air and is influenced by wind and clouds moving swiftly above.
 The result is often a slight angle coming from the left or right.
 You can take a ruler as a guide and draw individual streaks.
 Start at the base of your drip and flick the pencil upward.

 This makes your falling raindrop look darker at the bottom and fade toward the top of the stroke.
 Not only does this look natural, but it also simulates movement or gravity.
 Repeat this with all your other falling drops.
 Use a varied amount of graphite softness and harness to give a good mixture of raindrop shades.